apache/eventmesh-site/docs/instruction/03-runtime.md

 #### 3.4.2 Use Plugins

 EventMesh will load the plugins by default from the `dist/plugin` directory.
 You can change the plugin directory using `-DeventMeshPluginDir=your_plugin_directory`.
 The plugin instances needed at runtime can be configured in the `confPath` directory in the `eventmesh.properties` file.
-For example, by setting the following, you declare the use of the RocketMQ as Event Store:
+For example, by setting the following, you declare the use of the RocketMQ as EventMesh Storage:

 ```properties
 # storage plugin